zcyy0/Qwen2.5-VL-3B-Geometry-Reasoning/README.md

 | Stage 3A|27.2%|
 | Stage 3B|27.2%|

 The best checkpoint is from Stage 3A.
-The evaluation accuracy on the test data is 26.8%.
+The evaluation accuracy on the test data is 28.9% compared to the baseline model's 22.4%.

 ## Stage 4 On-Policy Distillation (In Progress)